-The building is located in Paseo de la Castellana, an urban promenade in which there are a collection of architectural masterpieces since 19th Century until nowadays, condition which makes necessary to consider how should this enterprise be materialized in the 21st Century.
-This reflection is twofold, both technical and aesthetical, which converge in a building which integrates and reinforces them.
+The building is located in Paseo de la Castellana, an urban promenade where a collection of architectural masterpieces from 19th century until nowadays is displayed, which obliges to reflect on how to design in the 21st Century.
+And this reflection is twofold, considering how the technical and the aesthetical dimensions of architecture might converge in a building which integrates and reinforces them.

-The aesthetic dimension addresses the phenomenological vein of architecture, understanding that in the work of artista such as Olafur Eliasson or Arnaud Lapierre perception unfolds a collective and shared aesthetic experience which needs to form part of architecture.
-As a result the building is wrapped in a solar envelope which, as a kaleidoscope, intensifies the experience of Madrid’s skies, presenting a building which in its multiplicity of changing reflections becomes a shared public experience.
+The aesthetic dimension of the building addresses the phenomenological vein of architecture.
+It understands that —similarly to the work of artists such as Olafur Eliasson or Arnaud Lapierre— perception unfolds a collective and shared aesthetic experience which forms part of architecture.
+The building is wrapped in a solar envelope which, acting as a kaleidoscope, intensifies the experience of Madrid’s skies.
+It presents a building which through the multiplicity of changing reflections becomes a shared public experience.

-The interest of the project resides in how these two dimensions, the technical and the aesthetical, converge in a building which combines the most essential needs of architecture —environmental or corporeal— as an opportunity to explore this new aesthetic collective dimensions.
+The interest of the project resides in how these two dimensions, the technical and the aesthetical, converge in a building which combines the most essential needs of architecture —environmental or corporeal— with a new collective aesthetic dimension.

 Location: Paseo Castellana 94, Madrid

 Awards: Primer Premio Concurso Restringido / First Prize Competition

 Project architects: TAAs (Javier García-Germán) + BETA.0 (Borja Peña)

 Competition team: Javier García-Germán, Alia García-Germán, Borja Peña, Lucía de Val, Nacho Espigares, María González, Regina Valle, XMADE